Do Hydrangeas Like Clay Soil? (How to Grow)

 Hydrangeas Colour in Clay Soil

-For change in colour, you can acidify the soil by adding compost or using elemental sulfur and aluminium.
+For a change in colour, you can acidify the soil by adding compost or using elemental sulfur and aluminium.

 Bottom Line